 4. Discussion

 Gating approach to flow data cytometry was determined in part by biology but also by limitation of computing power and tools that would allow multidimensional data visualization and analysis.
 Plotting and clustering such data two dimensions at the time went around these limitations.
 However, such projections can present severely distorted images of a multidimensional object, masking important patterns.
 Additionally, results from manual gating are highly dependent on the investigator’s perception and experience and are almost certainly non-reproducible.
 Automated gating can improve reproducibility, but it still does not address the dimensionality issue.
 In this worked, we stepped back from gating and instead examined the data in its true dimensional space.
 Applying data nuggets reduced the amount of data by grouping individual cells into typical groups.
 Projection pursuit found optimal projections that revealed the most information about the data.
 Finally, by comparing projections of samples with different treatments, we identified cell subpopulations that had significantly different densities between the treatment groups.
 Some of these subgroups were identifiable using current classification of immune cells based on surface markers and physical characteristics of the cells while several of the subgroups could represent new subtypes or reveal previously unknown mechanism.
 The latter would require more careful examination and interpretation by biologists, as well as conformation from other data sets.

+This methodology has the potential to create a platform for analyzing large and complex data revealing multiple aspects of immune system and disease biology such as cytokine release by stimulated immune cells, different states of signal transduction pathways and complex cell functions.
+It can help identify specific subsets of cells in normal and pathological conditions with unique biological functions, considering enormous heterogeneity of cells.

 @Davit: